hatimtachi/MultilayerPerceptronTest/README.md

 # MultilayerPerceptronTest
-this project is to test the training of the pmc
+this project is to test the training of the MP
 ## Usage
 ```bash
 make